ken862734801/Etch-A-Sketch/README.md

 # Resources

 Stackoverflow and google were my best friends for this project.
 Initially I wasn't planning on implementing mobile utility; however, coming across one of the past solutions to the assignment, which I will link below, inspired me.
 I was familiar with the basic events that can be listened for with Javascript, but had never tought about touch events, and in the case of this assignment, the touchmove event.
-I plan on exploring this events more in the future; however, for now this will do.
+I plan on exploring these events more in the future; however, for now this will do.

 https://github.com/sebastianCastro/etch-a-sketch